-We were engaged to audit the Upper Missouri District Health Unit's compliance with the types of compliance requirements described in the OMB Compliance Supplement, that could have a direct and material effect on the Upper Missouri District Health Unit's major federal program for the year ended December 31, 2020.
-Upper Missouri District Health Unit's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Upper Missouri District Health Unit's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Upper Missouri District Health Unit's major federal programs for the year ended December 31, 2021.
+Upper Missouri District Health Unit's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.